stolksdorf/pico-redis/README.md

 ### `redis.connect([redis_url])`
-Creates and connects to the redis instance
+Creates and connects to the redis instance.
+By default, uses the `process.env.REDIS_URL` if `redis_url` is not specified.

 ### `redis.close()`
 Closes the connection